fxlin/uva-os-main/docs/syllabus-25sp.md

 * The TAs will: answer questions; give suggestions on your code; offer debugging pointers
 * The TAs will not: write or debug your code for you

-### Requirements for graduate students?
+### Requirements for CS6456 students?

 This course may be crosslisted as CS6456.

-In addition to a submission per the lab description, a graduate student must submit:
+In addition to a submission per the lab description, a CS6456 student must submit:

 - a one-page writeup for each lab sumission, summarizing the key design decisions, challenges, and lessons learned.

 The writeup must be submitted as part of the submission.

-The writeup constitutes 10% of the lab grade for graduate students.
+The writeup constitutes 10% of the lab grade for CS6456 students.

 ### Work individually or as teams?